benjad/benjad.github.io/_posts/2023-07-08-como-mejorar-una-maquina-espresso-barata.md

     // Fetch the temperature in degrees Celsius for device index: float tempC = sensors.getTempCByIndex(0); // the index 0 refers to the first device
-    // Fetch the temperature in degrees Fahrenheit for device index:

     // Print the temperature in Celsius in the Serial Monitor:
     Serial.print("Temperature: ");